MLeidel/GptGUI/README.md

 ___

 ### Your Gpt API key will look someting like this:
->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
+>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

 After starting the app the first time click the _Options_ button.

-Then copy and past your API key into the box.
+Copy and past your API key into the "Gpt Key" entry box.
+A better way to handle your API key is to set it up in a System Environment Variable.
+Then put the variable's name into the "Gpt Key" entry box.

 Change any other appearance or Gpt options as well.
 Then click the _Save & Close_ button.